vitobotta/hetzner-k3s/docs/Private_clusters_with_public_network_interface_disabled.md

 - resolvconf --enable-updates
 - resolvconf -u
 ```

+**Note about Ubuntu vs Debian:** The Debian configuration requires installing `ifupdown` and related packages, which cannot be done on Ubuntu without internet access.
+Ubuntu 24.04 uses systemd-networkd by default, making the configuration simpler and more suitable for private cluster setups where internet access is only available after the NAT gateway configuration is complete.

 Replace `enp7s0` with your network interface name, and `10.0.0.1` with the correct gateway IP address for your subnet.
 Note that this is not the IP address of the NAT gateway instance; it's simply the first IP in the range.